ParaToolsInc/taucmdr/docs/packaging.rst

 TAU Commander follows the `Python Packaging Guide`_, the same resource that guides package deployment to the `Python Package Index (PyPI)`_.
 All tasks related to packaging and releasing TAU Commander are handled via the setup.py script in the project root directory.
-The script has many commands but most aren't relevent to TAU Commander.
+The script has many commands but most aren't relevant to TAU Commander.
 The important ones are:

 :build: